-Bristol Psych Fest is beyond excited to announce our biggest show to date – we welcome Black Lips with support coming from very special guests being announced soon!
+Bristol Psych Fest is beyond excited to announce our biggest show to date – we welcome Black Lips with support coming from Insecure Men (Solo Set) – Saul from The Fat White Family and Table Scraps!

 The story of the Black Lips began in Dunwoody, Georgia, a quiet, conservative suburb of Atlanta, in the year 1999.
 Born of a mutual love of Link Wray, The Stooges, and The Ramones, and sealed through a shared dedication to defiance, the band formed after childhood friends Jared Swilley and Cole Alexander were kicked out of Dunwoody High for separate, yet equally bad, behavior.
 The former classmates took their love of music and restless energy and channeled it into their newly found free time, and joined by friends Ben Eberbaugh and Joe Bradley, the Black Lips started playing shows around Atlanta, at house parties and bars.
 They spent this time honing their sound – garage rock infused with blues, psychedelia, and punk, plus a healthy dose of reckless abandon – and released their first 7-inch, “Ain’t Coming Back,” in 2002 on Die Slaughterhouse records (named in homage to the flophouse den they called home).
 Shortly before the band was set to head out on their first ever national tour, Eberbaugh was tragically killed by a drunk driver.
 Devastated but determined to carry on in Eberbaugh’s honor, the Black Lips hit the road as a trio just a few days later.